andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 // By setting `stdio[0]` to its default value of `pipe` (corresponding to `STDIN`), `sp.stdin` is
-// made writable from the parent's perspective. sp.stdin.write('this input will become output') sp.stdin.end()
+// made writable from the parent's perspective. sp.stdin.write('this input will become output')

+// Signaling the end of input is crucial; without it, the child process may hang, waiting for more
+// input that will never arrive. sp.stdin.end()

 ```